 How professional writers work

-In today’s high-speed, meme-obsessed world, it’s easy to forget that there are learned mentors and teachers we can turn to for advice on how to beat entropy and regain our productive flow.
+In today’s high-speed, meme-obsessed world, it’s easy to forget that there are learned mentors and teachers we can turn to for advice on how to overcome writer’s block and regain our productive flow.

 Sometimes unplugging and taking a walk is the answer, and sometimes turning to other tried-and-true productivity hacks from well-known writers can get you back on track.